Page images

 in Lunnun, and wot's done by them, to let 'em alone while I lives; I'll take a hot cup o' tea or coffee, with your leave, from Mrs. Muston."

+So Evans was left alone, and up went his feet again to their former repose on the chimney-piece.
 Now, William Evans was sorry that things turned out so.
 He had pictured to himself the whole scene.
-Tully leading back the captive, with his spirit suffi ciently broken to allow of his being quietly brought home again.
+Tully leading back the captive, with his spirit sufficiently broken to allow of his being quietly brought home again.
 He, the master, the agent of all the happiness which that restoration would bring with it.
 His servant sent; his pardon given; his name closely bound up with the boy's return to his joyful family; and then William pictured to himself what an opening would then be made for future visits to the Eden where his fair one was.
-How, even that first day of the lad's restoration, he would call pretty Mary to the window, and take advantage of her melting mood, to gain at least a step in advance in his suit.
+How, even that first day the lad's restoration, he would call pretty Mary to the window, and take advantage of her melting mood, to gain at least a step in advance in his suit.

-In all this William Evans, as you see, songht his own interests.
+In all this William Evans, as you see, sought his own interests.
 "And, therefore (exclaims the perfect reader) William Evans was not a virtuous man.
 He acted thus, confessedly, for self-love.
 He was selfish."
 Well, don't be too hard on him, but think, reader, what you would have done in his place?
 Would your sorrow in the sorrow of that family of the Nevilles have been unselfish and noble? would you have grieved, not because of the bar to your own plans, but because of their touching grief?
 There is an old proverb which means that we should test our judgment of others by applying our rules to ourselves; and the carrying out of the plan would silence us very often in our criticisms of our neighbors.

 The interview with the Nevilles was not a cheerful one.
 And William returned to his fireside rather cross, for the whole time he was at Eden he had never caught Mary's eye once, never received one glance of encouragement.
-She had been wholly oc cupied in the family sorrow—a sorrow which, although alleviated by the assurance that the son and brother was alive and well, was nevertheless deepened by the conviction that he was wasting, in riotous living, his early powers, talents, and time.
+She had been wholly occupied in the family sorrow-a sorrow which, although alleviated by the assurance that the son and brother was alive and well, was nevertheless deepened by the conviction that he was wasting, in riotous living, his early powers, talents, and time.

 But as William thought over things, it became more and more impressed on his mind that he could, with care, so bring about matters that the return of Jemmy to Easton should be the crowning of his own domestic happiness.
 And William had good enough in him-what have I said to give an opposite impression?-to honestly long for Mary as his wife, in consideration of her general character as a prudent, sensible, hard-working and intelligent girl, as well as for the fact (not, of course, unimportant to him any more than to every one else), that she had the softest eyes and the sweetest face in the Riding.